Relimb™ prosthetic reconstruction

 Relimb™ is privileged to be able to work closely with Professor Al-Muderis as part of an international multidisciplinary team.
 Relimb™ recognises the critical importance of an MDT approach to the treatment of amputees to achieve the very best outcome and we are proud to work with prosthetists, orthotists, physiotherapists, rehabilitation physicians, psychologists, orthopaedic surgeons, engineers and scientists who all contribute equally to achieve our shared aims.
 These team members are mainly based in the UK and we rely on all of them to support our patients both before and after surgery.

-Although the emphasis of Relimb™ is to provide a bespoke DSF service for amputees, we are also able to provide patients with the entire range of surgical interventions needed by amputees.
+Although the emphasis of Relimb™ is to provide a bespoke, direct skeletal fixation (DSF) service for amputees, we are also able to provide patients with the entire range of surgical interventions needed by amputees.
 Not all amputees are suitable for or wish to undergo DSF surgery.
 Nevertheless, many amputees experience problems such as poor socket fitting due to changes in the shape and size of their stumps.